 Bruce’s dedication to COC continued to this day as he is very active in many COC efforts today.
 After retiring and moving back to Pella, Bruce served two three-year terms on the COC Board of Directors.
 Bruce continues to serve as a volunteer and is very involved in maintaining and updating the COC Tulip Time Float.

-Founded in 1969, COC provides residential and vocational support and services to nearly 300 people with disabilities in Dallas, Mahaska, Marion, Polk and Warren counties.
-For more information on COC and its services visit http://christianopportunity.org/.
+Founded in 1969, COC provides residential, vocational and spiritual supports and services to nearly 300 people with disabilities in Dallas, Marion, Mahaska, Warren and Polk counties.

-Founded in 1969, COC provides residential and vocational support and services to more than 300 people with disabilities in Mahaska, Marion, Polk and Warren counties.
-For more information visit www.christianopportunity.org.
+Founded in 1969, COC provides residential and vocational supports and services to more than 250 people with disabilities in Marion, Mahaska, Warren, and Polk Counties.